eldoy/modelize/README.md

 # Tell Modelize in which module to find your model class
 Modelize.module = ''

-# If you model class is in the Fu::Models module
+# If your model class is in the Fu::Models module
 Modelize.module = 'Fu::Models'

 # Debug option